JulianR0/monstermod-redo/README.md

 To remedy this issue you have two options:

 You can recompile the source code under g++ 4.8 and use the newly generated binary.
 Make sure to edit the Makefile so it points to that version of g++.
-Compilation is done by simply running `make` on the `src/dlls` folder
+Compilation is done by simply running `make` on the `src/dlls` folder.

 Alternatively, you can "remove" the outdated library to force HLDS to use the libstdc++ provided by the linux distro, which is generally more up to date.
 You might need to install GCC/G++ on the operating system if it doesn't work.